 James had spread his internals all over the concrete walkway and luckily managed to avoid hitting anyone walking through.

-It didn’t take long for the gap in foot traffic to be filled with people screaming and retracing their steps, backing out of the organic materials that were flowing out of James.
+It didn’t take long for the gap in foot traffic to be filled with people screaming and retracing their steps, backing out of the organic materials.
 The screams turned from horror to “get out your phone and video this”.
 Some of the camera operators panned up to catch Alice looking over the edge.
 She was remarkably well, despite some blood flowing from her forehead.
 This looked much worse on camera of course and people started screaming again.

 “Call the Police, level 2 can you see her’ … they cried.

-The Police arrived and “hot yelled” it through the entire building trying to locate were James had come from.
+Hot yelling filled through the entire building as the Police tried to locate the action.
 The ambulance and the remaining ( we’ll guard the scene until senior ranks arrive) Police sat with Roger in the foyer.
 Although he was bleeding from a major artery knife slice he was still alive.
-He was soon scooped up into an Ambulance and much to everyone’s amazement, he survived.
+The Ambulance crew collected up Roger and much to everyone’s amazement, he survived.

-Roger had no idea why he was attacked.
-Alice talked at length many times ( and many more over the following weeks ) with the Senior Police who did eventually arrive.
+Alice talked at length many times (and many more over the following weeks) with the Senior Police who did eventually arrive.
 They started by blaming her for murdering the ever decreasing man who was expanding downstairs.
 Once they realised that they were really quite dim, they changed tack and tried to figure out what James was looking for.

-It was only after 4 days when Bruce a government cleaner picked up and accidentally “scrutinised” some photographs.
-This collection of blood and gore had fallen onto the floor of the operation’s investigation room did they learn the reason.
+Luckily Bruce a government cleaner picked up and accidentally “scrutinised” some photographs.
+This collection of blood and gore had fallen onto the floor of the operation’s investigation room.
 Of course it took some lengthy child like explanations from Bruce to help them understand.
 Apartment 2204 was not a hot bed of criminal activity.

-The photographs showed the table beside the balcony, what lay upon, including Alice’s bag and its contents.
+The photographs showed the table beside the balcony.
+It was what lay upon it especially Alice’s bag and its contents.
 The opened client’s book was front and centre in one of the photographs.
 The cleaner who was part of a rehabilitation scheme for those minor crime prisoners on release knew the names of at least half a dozen clients.
 They weren’t from the local church group’s annual fete committee, they were from the City’s major organised crime network.
 Their names, their bank account details and their identifying tattoos were all in this book.

-Ruth and Roger, for some rather odd reasons, at least to those in the group, gave up the organic Co-op.
-Roger because of the life changing experience and his newly acquired addiction to Morphine, while Ruth did so when she discovered that Warren was also a member of the Co-op.
-Warren had passed on his condolences, best wished etc to Ruth and in doing so let slip a minor detail that Ruth and Alice though very frightening.
+For some rather odd reasons, at least to those in the group, they gave up the organic Co-op.
+Roger because of the life changing experience and his newly acquired addiction to Morphine.
+Ruth did so when she discovered that Warren was also a member of the Co-op.
+Warren had passed on his condolences, best wishes etc to Ruth and in doing so let slip a minor detail that Ruth and Alice though very frightening.
 This stumble somehow connected him to James and his visit to apartment 2204.

-Alice closed her shop “Marked for life” collected Ruth and moved to Spain’s Costa Del Sol.
+Alice closed the shop “Marked for life” collected Ruth and moved to Spain’s Costa Del Sol.
 Sun, wine, tattoos, great food within an organic lifestyle and love for both as it turned out.
 Alice and Ruth were very happy, Warren less so.
-Apartment 2204 was let to a Police informant, of course no one knew this, except for Warren and the Police.
-He was sending some round to visit.
+Eventually apartment 2204 was let to a Police informant, of course no one knew this, except for Warren and the Police.
+He was sending someone round to visit.